 You also stand to gain in terms of advertisements done by the brand on TVs and other mediums.
-For ex, a burger king ad running on TV is an ad for all their outlets.
+For example, a burger king advertisement running on TV is an ad for all their outlets.

 Think of a scenario where you had to spend money to promote your brand on TV.

 I personally cannot think of spending money to advertise on TV.
 Their one-month budget might be equivalent to my marketing & sales budget for two years 😊.
 Small businesses stand to gain a lot by taking franchisees.